nut-tree/website/docs/API/screen.md

 ## [`colorAt`](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#colorAt)

-`colorAt` will return RGBA color information at a specified pixel location.
+`colorAt` will return RGBA color information at a specified pixel location within the system's main screen.

-For example, a black pixel would be represented as
+For example, a black pixel would be represented as:

 ```
 RGBA { R: 0, G: 0, B: 0, A: 255 }